-- (a) Development must achieve and satisfy the outcomes expressed in the character statement and supporting principles. - (b) Recognise and enhance Pitt Street Mall as a key element of Central Sydney's retail core. - (c) Retain and improve the urban character and scale of Pitt Street Mall and its sense of linear enclosure by requiring new development to: - i. be built to street alignment; - ii. have street frontage heights consistent with the prevailing form of existing buildings in the area; and - iii. have building setbacks above those street frontage heights. - (d) Protect and extend lunchtime and late morning sun access to the Pitt Street Mall from mid-April to the end of August. - (e) Enhance permeability within the area by reinforcing and expanding the network of arcades and through-site links in this Special Character Area. - (f) Enhance and encourage the use of the Mall as a major pedestrian space and an informal meeting place. - (g) Conserve and enhance the heritage significance of the area including the significance of the nineteenth and twentieth century commercial buildings and their settings. - (h) Protect and enhance the east west vistas along King Street.
+- (a) Development must achieve and satisfy the outcomes expressed in the locality statement and supporting general objectives for special character areas, in addition to the principles below. - (b) Recognise and enhance Pitt Street Mall as a key element of Central Sydney's retail core. - (c) Retain and improve the urban character and scale of Pitt Street Mall and its sense of linear enclosure by requiring new development to: - i. be built to street alignment: - ii. have street frontage heights consistent with the prevailing form of existing buildings in the area; and - iii. have building setbacks above those street frontage heights. - (d) Protect and extend lunchtime and late morning sun access to the Pitt Street Mall from mid-April to the end of August. - (e) Enhance permeability within the area by reinforcing and expanding the network of arcades and through-site links in this Special Character Area. - (f) Enhance and encourage the use of the Mall as a major pedestrian space and an informal meeting place. - (g) Conserve and enhance the heritage significance of the area including the significance of the nineteenth and twentieth century commercial buildings and their settings. - (h) Protect and enhance the east west vistas along King Street. - (i) Conserve nineteenth century facades incorporated into contemporary development.